The Devil's hands are flurry playthings or

 I spent 2 hours, went to the motorway and back again, and after my bad conscience left me, I managed to get one of the last taxis back home.

 When I opened the hotel room door, of course my friend already lay in his cozy bed, sleeping deeply, having arranged a whole bar of hard liquor around him and a bottle of red wine poured on the floor.
 He later told me two grandfathers sipping wine ordered him a taxi which he got paid by the hotel receptionist.
-Bows to him for always being Mr. Nice Guy.
+Thanks for always being Mr. Nice Guy.

-The only few good things of that exodus were a concert plus story to remember for a lifetime - and a personal bar to supply many hotel guests from til our trip was over.
+The only few good things of that exodus were a concert plus another story to remember for a lifetime - and a personal bar to supply many hotel guests from til our trip was over.